Vinukonda: Transport

 The town has a total road length of 106.70 km.
 It is located on Guntur–Kurnool–Bellary highway.
 Vinukonda railway station is located on the Guntur–Guntakal railway line and falls under the Guntur railway division of South Central Railway.
-A road through Nagarjuna Sagar located at Macherla is a way to reach its neighbouring state Telangana and a shorter route to reach the capital city of Telangana, Hyderabad.
+A road through Nagarjuna Sagar located at Macherla is a way to reach its neighbouring state Telangana and provides a shorter route to reach the capital city of Telangana, Hyderabad.

 Education

 The primary and secondary school education is imparted by government, aided and private schools, under the School Education Department of the state.
 The medium of instruction followed by different schools are English and Telugu.